cipher-saif/sqli-phantom/README.md

 </td></tr></table>
 </div>

-The Export tab provides one-click downloads for a structured JSON report with full scan metadata, a flat CSV for spreadsheet analysis, and a plain-text log file for archiving or sharing.
+> **Export Report** — One-click downloads for a structured JSON report with full scan metadata, a flat CSV for spreadsheet analysis, and a plain-text log file for archiving or sharing.

 <br>